bheuse/SQL_Architect_to_OpenAPI/README.md

 ## How to Model for OpenAPI:

-The content of the Data Model in SQL Architect will be used as follow:
+The content of the SQL Architect Data Model in SQL Architect will be used as follow: